-- 3. Wipe the rubber stopper on the vial with a sterile alcohol swab and allow it to dry prior to use. - Remove the protective paper from the vial adapter.
-Do not remove the vial adapter from the protective cap. - 5.
-Place the ESPEROCT® vial on a flat and solid surface.
+- 3. Wipe the rubber stopper on the vial with a sterile alcohol swab and allow it to dry prior to use. - 4 the vial adapter.
+Do not remove the vial adapter from the protective cap. - and solid surface.
 While holding the protective cap, place the vial adapter over the ESPEROCT® vial and press down firmly on the protective cap until the vial adapter spike penetrates the rubber stopper.

-Carefully remove the protective cap from the vial adapter.

-7. Grasp the plunger rod as shown in the diagram.
+- Carefully remove the protective cap from the vial adapter. - 7.
+Grasp the plunger rod as shown in the diagram.
 Attach the plunger rod to the syringe by holding the plunger rod by the wide top end.
-Turn the plunger rod clockwise into the rubber plunger inside the pre-filled diluent syringe until resistance is felt.

-8. Break off the syringe cap from the pre-filled diluent syringe by snapping the perforation of the cap.
+Turn the plunger rod clockwise into the rubber plunger inside the pre-filled diluent syringe until resistance is felt. - 8.
+Break off the syringe cap from the pre-filled diluent syringe by snapping the perforation of the cap.

-9. Connect the pre-filled diluent syringe to the vial adapter by turning it clockwise until it is secured.
+9. Connect the pre-filled diluent

+syringe to the vial adapter by

+turning it clockwise until it is

-10. Push the plunger rod to slowly inject all the diluent into the vial.
+10. Push the plunger rod to slowly

+inject all the diluent into the vial.

-11. Without removing the syringe, gently swirl the ESPEROCT® vial until all of the powder is dissolved.
-Avoid shaking the vial and foaming the solution.
+11. Without removing the syringe, gently swirl the ESPEROCT® vial the solution.

+until all of the powder is dissolved.
+Avoid shaking the vial and foaming secured.